-Under Title 5 DCMR § 1501.1, the Superintendent of DCPS Schools is authorized to establish competitive areas when conducting a RIF so long as those areas are based "upon all or a clearly identifiable segment of the mission, a division or a major subdivision of the Board of Education, including discrete organizational levels such as an individual school or office."
+including discrete organizational levels such as an individual school or office."
 For the 2009/2010 academic school year, former DCPS Chancellor Rhee determined that each school would constitute a separate competitive area.
 In accordance with Title 5, DCMR § 1502.1, competitive levels in which employees subject to the RIF competed were based on the following criterion:

 - 1. The pay plan and pay grade for each employee; - 2.
 The job title for each employee; and - 3.
-In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.13
+In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.
+13

-Here, Lafayette Elementary School was identified as a competitive area and ET-15 Elementary Teacher was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there were twenty-four (24) Elementary Teacher positions at Lafayette and one (1) position was identified to be abolished under the RIF.
+Here Orr Elementary School was identified as a competitive area, and ET-15 Counselor was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were two (2) Counselor positions subject to the RIF, and one (1) position was identified to be abolished.
 Because Employee was not the only person within her competitive level, she was required to compete in a round of lateral competition.